codefit-consulting/codefit-consulting.github.io/_portfolio/project4.md

   - the ability to dismiss/restore issues of either type
 - **data management**
-  - the website's database as the "single source of truth", with all data fetched and saved to it
+  - the website's database as the "single source of truth", with all data fetched from and saved to it
   - collaborative editing, with indicators to show which users are working on the same year, and with their edits being instantly visible without page reloads